M66B/FairEmail/FAQ.md

 Android 8 Oreo and later: see [here](https://developer.android.com/training/notify-user/channels) about how to configure notification channels.

+<a name="FAQ22"></a>
+**(22) Why do I get 'Couldn't connect to host' ?**

+The message *Couldn't connect to host ...* means that FairEmail was not able to connect to the email server.

+Possible causes are:

+* A firewall is blocking connections to the server
+* The email server is refusing to accept the connection
+* The host name or port number is invalid
+* The are problems with the internet connection

+If you are using a VPN, the VPN provider might block the connection because it is too aggressively trying to prevent spam.

 <br>

 If you have another question, you can use [this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).